plutext/slf4j-net-commons-logging/README.md

 IKVM'd dlls, coercing them into using the logging infrastructure you have in place on the .NET side.

+This repo contains both the Java code, and the dot NET artifacts for publishing to nuget.

 ## Motive

 By now, many Java libraries use slf4j for logging, so the user of the